Jodrell Bank Observatory: Visitor facilities, and events

 A visitors' centre, opened on 19 April 1971 by the Duke of Devonshire, attracted around 120,000 visitors per year.
 It covered the history of Jodrell Bank and had a planetarium and 3D theatre hosting simulated trips to Mars.

 Asbestos in the visitors' centre buildings led to its demolition in 2003 leaving a remnant of its far end.
 A marquee was set up in its grounds while a new science centre was planned.
 The plans were shelved when Victoria University of Manchester and UMIST merged to become the University of Manchester in 2004, leaving the interim centre, which received around 70,000 visitors a year.

 In October 2010, work on a new visitor centre started and the Jodrell Bank Discovery Centre opened on 11 April 2011.
 It includes an entrance building, the Planet Pavilion, a Space Pavilion for exhibitions and events, a glass-walled cafe with a view of the Lovell Telescope and an outdoor dining area, an education space, and landscaped gardens including the Galaxy Maze.
 A large orrery was installed in 2013.
-It does not, however, include a planetarium, though a small inflatable planetarium dome has been in use on the site in recent years.
+The facility also includes a history of Jodrell Bank exhibition, and a space dome showing various space themed shows.

-The visitor centre is open to daily and organises public outreach events, including public lectures, star parties, and "ask an astronomer" sessions.
+The visitor centre is open Tuesday to Sunday and Mondays during school and bank holidays and organises public outreach events, including public lectures, star parties, and "ask an astronomer" sessions.

 A path around the Lovell telescope is approximately 20 m from the telescope's outer railway, information boards explain how the telescope works and the research that is done with it.

 The 35 acre arboretum, created in 1972, houses the UK's national collections of crab apple Malus and mountain ash Sorbus species, and the Heather Society's Calluna collection.
 The arboretum also has a small scale model of the Solar System, the scale is approximately 1:5,000,000,000.
 At Jodrell Bank, as part of the SpacedOut project, is the Sun in a 1:15,000,000 scale model of the Solar System covering Britain.